Jack Miller Center

 Q: How do you describe the big goals the Jack Miller Center is working to achieve?
 How do you measure impact?

-We are intensely focused on four objectives: creating a talent pipeline of scholars who teach the American political tradition, creating a leadership support infrastructure for emerging schools of civic thought in public universities, empowering K-12 social studies teachers to teach the founding principles in their classrooms and forging coalitions of civics-focused organizations and funders to galvanize an enduring movement for America’s founding principles and history.
+We are intensely focused on three objectives: creating a talent pipeline of scholars who teach the American political tradition, empowering those scholars to help prepare the nation’s K-12 civics and history teaching force and forging a coalition of civics-focused organizations and funders to galvanize an enduring movement for America’s founding principles and history.

-Our first measure of success is the number of scholars in our network—currently at 1,100.
-Another benchmark is the number of schools of civic thought at public universities—now 13 centers or schools in eight states.
-These schools are largely possible because of our strategic support for key scholars and leaders over the past 20 years, including our support for scholar-led campus centers dedicated to the study of the founding.
+Our first measure of success is the size of our scholarly network, which now includes approximately 1,400 scholars.
+A second benchmark is the number of schools of civic thought at public universities, currently represented by 17 centers and schools across 12 states.
+These institutions exist largely because of our strategic, long-term support for key scholars and leaders over the past two decades, including our backing of scholar-led campus centers dedicated to the study of the American founding.

-Our final benchmark is our involvement in the K-12 space through our Founding Civics Initiative, where we’re driving innovation in how K-12 teachers receive their formative training to teach civics and history, with the promise for ripple effects throughout American education.
-We’re actively working with teachers in 16 states, with the eventual goal of all 50 states by 2030.
+Our final benchmark is our engagement in the K-12 space through the Founding Civics Initiative, where we are driving innovation in how future teachers receive their formative university training in civics and history, creating the potential for ripple effects throughout American education.
+In 2026, we are working with faculty at 25 universities on K-12 teacher preparation programs, with 11 universities participating in our consortium of graduate programs and courses for teacher education.

 Q: What are some of the biggest challenges the Jack Miller Center has experienced in working to accomplish its mission?
 How did your organization overcome those challenges?